 No Contaminants

-During both normal operations and when pigging its Pipeline (if applicable) the Interconnected Party shall ensure that all gas it injects is free of both dust and other solid and liquid matter, including hydrocarbon liquids, wax, gums, compressor oil and unsaturated hydrocarbons to an extent that might damage or interfere with the proper operation of First Gas’ Equipment, First Gas’ Pipeline or Gas Transmission System, either immediately or over time.
+During both normal operations and when pigging its Pipeline (if applicable) the Interconnected Party shall ensure that all gas it injects is free of both dust and other solid and liquid matter, including hydrocarbon liquids, wax, gums, compressor oil and unsaturated hydrocarbons to an extent that might damage or interfere with the proper operation of any First Gas Equipment, First Gas’ Pipeline or Transmission System, either immediately or over time.

 Provide Gas Testing Results

-Upon First Gas’ written request, the Interconnected Party shall promptly provide First Gas with copies of gas quality monitoring data and/or the results of any measuring or testing of gas undertaken pursuant to this section 6.
+The Interconnected Party shall on request promptly provide First Gas with copies of any data from monitoring, measuring or testing of gas undertaken pursuant to this section 6, including for up to 5 years prior to the date of the request.
 First Gas may disclose such information to any other person.

 The Interconnected Party agrees that any failure by it to comply with this section 6 shall constitute a failure to act as a Reasonable and Prudent Operator and that the limitation of its liability set out in section 16.1 shall not apply.